 The new revenue recognition standards are effective for 2019 reporting and can significantly affect your financial statements.
 These standards potentially affect all contracts with customers that are 1 year or more (even if the terms state 1 year, if it is expected to be renewed the standards still apply).
 These new standards require revenue to now be recognized as multi-deliverable elements are recognized.
 Examples of deliverables can be custom contract obligations, shipping or delivery, and storage or manufacturing phase obligations.

-DBM will be providing a 1 hour seminar presented by Jennifer Scherrman, a CPA with over 11 years of experience in public accounting and DBM’s Senior Assurance Manager, in which we will discuss the in-depth steps to take to comply with the new standards and be available to answer specific questions you may have about how these new standards may affect your business specifically.
+DBM will be providing a 1 hour seminar, in which we will discuss the in-depth steps to take to comply with the new standards and be available to answer specific questions you may have about how these new standards may affect your business specifically.
 We will also discuss the two optional transition methods and which one is right for you.
-Please take an hour out of your day to join us for this informative discussion on Wednesday, December 4, 2019 from 12:00 pm to 1:00 pm to allow DBM to guide you through this transition.

 An Overview of How Tracking and Allocating Costs Can Help You Better Run Your Wine Business